 - To refrain from stealing or taking what is not ours.

 - To refrain from sexual misconduct, that is, from hurting others through our sexuality.

 - To refrain from speaking what is not true.

 - To refrain from using alcohol or drugs that cause us to be careless or heedless.

 These simple ethical guidelines are the natural outer expressions of a compassionate heart, and by following them in our lives, we begin to discover the heart of compassion within us.

 Of course, the development of compassionate action does not stop with non-harming.
 An active compassion that wishes to help others can take many forms in the world, such as social work, community development, or political or environmental activism.
-The term used today for active expressions of compassion as an aspect of the path is "Engaged Buddhism," Engaged Buddhism is typified by the work of Nobel Prize nominee Thich Nhat Hanh of Vietnam and Nobel Prize winner Aung San Suu Kyi of Burma.
+The term used today for active expressions of compassion as an aspect of the path is "Engaged Buddhism," Engaged Buddhism is typified by the work of Nobel Prize nominee Thich Nhat Hanh of Vietnam.

 A non-harming approach to life brings us into a relationship of respect with the world around us, leading to harmony.
 Outer harmony in turn gladdens the mind and allows us to live more sensitively.
 This then prepares us for the second aspect of the path, which is meditation.